25 Jul Real Estate Leads – The Top 20 Lead Generation Services

 90% of home buyers go online, and you need to be in front of them and number one in your Zip Code.
 Home sellers are there too checking out comp home prices and searching using keyword phrases sucha as home selling tips, best return on home renovations to homes for sale + cityname, to bidding wars and best real estate agents.
 They’re doing hundreds of millions of searches using Google, Zillow, Realtor.org, Yahoo, and thousands of other websites.

-Make sure you’re highly visible on all of them.
+Make sure you’re highly visible on Google for all of them.
 Set up an amazing new mobile friendly IDX website, with outstanding, professionally optimized content, use some real estate videos, and do a little pay per click advertising.